GenAI-CUEE/Statistical-Learning-EE575-Y2024/Lab5/readme.md

     So, feel free to watch the video: [Decision tree for regression](https://www.youtube.com/watch?v=UhY5vPfQIrA), as your reference.

   - Your tasks are
     1. Provide the flowchart for `build_tree(self, dataset, curr_depth=0)` in the `DecisionTreeRegressor class`.
-We have provide the flowchart in [Lab4.drawio](Lab5/FlowChart/Lab4.drawio), but the flow chart is incomplete.
-Please provide an explanation of your flowchart in [the lab sheet report](https://docs.google.com/document/d/1k8ZRV82h77Vwxc1H-u_OzqdHPrGLDGJwGSPyFx42M9M/edit?usp=sharing).
+    - We have provided the flowchart in [Lab4.drawio](Lab5/FlowChart/Lab4.drawio), but the flow chart is incomplete.
+You can open this file via [https://app.diagrams.net/](https://app.diagrams.net/).
+    - Please provide an explanation of your flowchart in [the lab sheet report](https://docs.google.com/document/d/1k8ZRV82h77Vwxc1H-u_OzqdHPrGLDGJwGSPyFx42M9M/edit?usp=sharing).
+[Reference. https://www.geeksforgeeks.org/unified-modeling-language-uml-introduction/](https://www.geeksforgeeks.org/unified-modeling-language-uml-introduction/)

     2. If one has to modify this implementation for classification task, which functions in [Decision tree class](#decision-tree-regressor-class) should be changed?
 Please provide your reason in [the lab sheet report](https://docs.google.com/document/d/1k8ZRV82h77Vwxc1H-u_OzqdHPrGLDGJwGSPyFx42M9M/edit?usp=sharing).